 You could even add some helpful information about QR code scanning problems.
 They're flexible templates meant to support an adaptable technology.
-We've also got a great template to display a QR code on table tents.
+We've also got a great template to display a QR code on table tents and info on the different QR code types.
 Do with them all as you wish!

 QR Code Template for Menu: Horizontal

 QR Code Template for Menus: Vertical

 How to Update Your QR Code Design Template

 Click on any QR code template here and you’ll see a high-quality printable version of it.
 Follow these steps to insert your QR code into it.

 - Open up the image of your QR code in Preview (for Macs) or your photo viewer in Windows

 - Under the “Edit” menu click “Select All” and then “Copy”

 - Open the QR code template, in Preview or your photo viewer, that you just downloaded here